Skip to content

 All Outlines model classes have an associated loader function to facilitate initializing a model instance.
 The name of this function is from_ plus the name of the model in lower-case letters.
 For instance, Outlines has a Transformers model and an associated from_transformers loader function.
 The parameters to load a model are specific to each provider, please consult the documentation of the model you want to use for more information.

 After having created a model instance, you can either directly call it to generate text or first create a reusable generator that you would then call.
-In either case, you can provide an output_type to constrain the format of the generation output.
-See the output types section for more information on constrained generation.

 For instance: